 Dan’s Grandmother Evelyn

 She’s 100 years old and still drinks whiskey.
 She’s had no fewer than 6 different names in her life and a big story for all of them.
-She’s only answering to Zsa Zsa at the moment.
-She was never a big cook but she demands the best wherever she goes.
+She passed in 2017 at the young age of 101.
+She was only answering to Zsa Zsa at that moment.
+She was never a big cook but she demanded the best wherever she goes.
 High standards make for a kickass female.

 My grandfather Bill

-He was a son-ofza-bitch, if I may.
+My grandfather, who I loved dearly, and loved me dearly right back … he was a son-of-a-bitch, if I may.
 Not a warm-and-fuzzy kind of guy.
 He was a grumpy alcoholic with an amputated leg.
 He had a bb gun he shot from the kitchen window at squirrels to keep them away from his birdfeeder.
 That same man woke up at 4 am to make an apple pie for his grandkids if we were coming over.
 He taught me how to treat good cheese with respect and he made the best chicken soup I’ve ever had.

-Full disclosure – we’ve never met.
-But this guy I don’t know inspired me to travel to find the best food in the world, then return home for the same exact reason.
+Full disclosure – we never met.
+But this guy I never really knew inspired us to travel to find the best food in the world, then return home for the same exact reason.
 At our wedding ceremony, our officiant was holding a copy of “Kitchen Confidential” instead of the Bible.
 You’ll hear plenty from him around here through a series of misquotes and blindly accepted opinions.
-The guy knows how to eat, cook, and travel – all my life’s goals.
+The guy knew how to eat, cook, and travel – all my life’s goals.